CoreumFoundation/coreum/ibc.md

 # IBC integration plan

 ## IBC protocol
-- we need someone to deeply understand how the IBC protocol works including: communication between relayer and chain, light client inside validators, how validators agree on the state of the other chain
+- we need someone to deeply understand how the IBC protocol works including: communication between relayer and chain
-- meaning of all the messages and params in the module
+- meaning of all the messages and params in the module, can we define deterministic gas for them?
 - check if there is anything related to governance
+- understand difference between ordered and unordered channels
+- understand data in the exported state of IBC
+- inspect all IBC-related modules
+- inspect IBC integration inside bank module (and others?)
+- when `upgrade` module executes migrations there is some weird logic related to IBC.
+We need to understand it.

 ## Relayer
 - it is possible to use single relayer for all the channels